rasulomaroff/reactive.nvim/README.md

 **Why**

-You're possible thinking right now: "Why do we ever need it?".
+You're possibly thinking right now: "Why do we ever need it?".
 Well, because if you think how modes in Vim/Neovim are implemented, you'll notice that they're made in a very clever and thoughtful way.

 Let's take the `Rv` mode from the example above.
 Documentation says it is a 'Virtual Replace' mode, triggered by `gR` keys.
 If you use this mode,